NICKNAME/S: Cal

 2021/22

-In February, United would win four of their five games and with a record of 12-4 sit atop of the NBL ladder where they would stay for the remainder of the season.
-Jo Lual Acuil (16.4 points, 8.7 rebounds, and 2.1 blocks) would lead the team in scoring and earn selection to the All-NBL First team while Chris Goulding (15.1 points, 2.3 rebounds, and 1.8 assists) was named to the All-NBL Second Team.
-The impact of Shea Ili (8.7 points, 2.9 rebounds, 3.7 assists, and 1.4 steals) off the bench was also recognised around the league with him winning the Sixth Man of the Year award.
-Dalton would appear in 6 games, while averaging 1.3 points, 0.5 rebounds, and 0 assists and helped United finish the regular season in first place (20-8).
+By February, United solidified their place atop the ladder with a 12-4 record.
+Jo Lual Acuil led the team in scoring (16.4 points, 8.7 rebounds, and 2.1 blocks), earning All-NBL First Team honors.
+Chris Goulding (15.1 points, 2.3 rebounds, and 1.8 assists) was named to the All-NBL Second Team, while Shea Ili (8.7 points, 2.9 rebounds, 3.7 assists, and 1.4 steals) won Sixth Man of the Year.
+Dalton appeared in six games, averaging 1.3 points and 0.5 rebounds.
+United finished the regular season in first place with a 20-8 record.

 2022/23

-Dalton would appear in 5 games this season and average 1.4 points and 0.2 rebounds.
+Dalton appeared in five games during the season, averaging 1.4 points and 0.2 rebounds.

 Callum Dalton played three seasons in the NBL, playing for both the Brisbane Bullets and the Melbourne United..